What’s new at HeartCount: Semiannual report

 To see all data about metrics, engagement categories, and dimensions, select the Semiannual report from the menu at the top.

-Well-being and Response rate
+Well-being and response rate

 It’s crucial that employees share their opinions often to gather more relevant feedback and gain real-time insights into employee satisfaction.
 However, employees don’t always want to participate in providing feedback.